wstoettinger/Udacity-FEND-P3-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

+This code was downloaded from https://github.com/wstoettinger/frontend-nanodegree-arcade-game

 (c) Wolfgang Stöttinger 2015

-This is my version of the Udacity FEND Project 3 Game Frogger.
+It is my version of the Udacity FEND Project 3 Game Frogger.

+This game is also hosted here for online play: https://gentle-inlet-8594.herokuapp.com/

 ## Download & Installation